-The total project cost requested from Triumph Gulf Coast, Inc. represents 82%.
+The total project cost requested from Triumph Gulf Coast, Inc. represents 69%.

-B. Other Project Funding Sources: GCSC will support the project by providing facilities and administration support to the project during the five year period and escalating its support to project technicians (4) by 20% in year three, 40% in year four, and 60% in year five.
+B. Other Project Funding Sources: GCSC will support the project by providing facilities and administration support to the project during the six year period, paying 50% of the Project Director salary, and escalating its support to technicians (2) by 20% in year three, 40% in year four, 60% in year five, and 80% in year six.

-The total project match provided by GCSC during the five year project is \$1,015,359.
+The total project match provided by GCSC during the six year project is \$1,612,100.

-Total amount requested: \$4,677,736 Total other funding: \$1,015,359 Total project cost: \$5,693,095 funding, and the time period over which funding is requested:
+Total amount requested: \$3,975,948 Total other funding: \$1,612,100 Total project cost: \$5,588,048

-The following is table reflects the amount of funding sought from Triumph Gulf Coast, Inc., other
+The following is table reflects the amount of funding sought from Triumph Gulf Coast, Inc., other funding, and the time period over which funding is requested: